brunoamaral/gregory-ai/README.md

 ## Setup the environment

+Run `pip3 install -r python-ml/requirements.txt`

 Execute `python3 setup.py`.
 The script will check if you have all the requirements and run the Node-RED container.

-Edit the build.py file's variables to reflect your environment.
+Edit the .env file's variables to reflect your environment.

 Finally, build the site with `python3 ./build.py`.